Frequently Asked Questions

 There is a charge of $15 if you have a guest to stay overnight.
 This includes the hire of mattress and linen.

 - Are there opportunities to meet students from other Colleges?

 Yes: Through social activities such as Intercollegiate Sports events, Cultural activities and the various College Balls.
 There is a close relationship with our neighbour Newman College, due to our shared faith.
-Students are welcome to attend mass at Newman Chapel – see Spiritual Life.
+Students are welcome to attend Mass at Newman Chapel – see Spiritual Life.
 Also, the Academic Centre is shared with Newman College.

-- There is also the chance to meet people from other Colleges through the
+- There is also the chance to meet people from other Colleges through the Academic Tutorial System.

-- St Mary’s offers a tutorial program in the evenings, and most of your subjects will be included.
+- St Mary’s offers a high quality tutorial program in the evenings, and most of your subjects will be included.
 However, in some cases, there may be only a few St Mary’s students studying a particular subject, in which case you’ll have the chance to attend that tutorial at another College.

 - Are students able to bring a car from home?
 Is there car parking available?

 There is limited car parking available for senior students, with an associated cost.